neelsmith/Kanones.jl/docs/src/fst/index.md

 Within the symbols directory, definitions are organized as follows:

-- `alphabet.fst`: defines the symbols used to encode text strings in this orthography
+- `alphabet.fst`: defines the symbols used to encode text strings in this orthography.
+This is generated automatically from an implementation of `GreekOrthograpy`.
 - `markup.fst`: special symbols for separating stem from inflectional component in the morphological database, and marking the beginning and ends of URN values in the data.
 - `morphsymbols.fst`: defines symbols for analytical values (such as “gender”, “case” and “number” for nouns).
 - `phonology.fst`: defines all legal symbols in the FST other than the morphological categories defined in stemtypes.fst